Carolyn Merchant: Education and career

 In 1954, as a high school senior, Merchant was among the Top Ten Finalists for the Westinghouse Science Talent Search.
 She received her A.B. in Chemistry from Vassar College in 1958.

 She then went to the University of Wisconsin–Madison to earn an M.A. and Ph.D. in the History of Science.
 There, she was one of the first to be awarded the E. B. Fred Fellowship, to demonstrate that women could make significant contributions to professional fields.
 In 1963, Merchant, along with 13 other women out of a pool of 114 applicants, was awarded a three-year grant to fund field non-specific graduate research.
+Her thesis, titled The Controversy over Living Force: Leibniz to D'Alembert, was advised by Erwin N. Heibert.

 She was a lecturer in the History of Science, Department of Physics and Natural Sciences Interdisciplinary Program at the University of San Francisco from 1969 to 1974, assistant professor from 1974–76, and associate professor from 1976–78.
 She was a visiting professor at Oregon State University in the History of Science Department and General Science Department in 1969.

 Merchant has been a member of the History of Science Society since 1962.
 From 1971–1972, she was co-president of the West Coast History of Science Society.
 She was chair of the Committee on Women of Science from 1973–1974 and co-chair from 1992–1994.
 She has been a member of the American Society for Environmental History since 1980 and has held positions such as vice-president and president in addition to serving as associate Editor of the Environmental Review and as a member of the Rachel Carson Prize Committee for best dissertation.

 In 1984, she was a Fulbright Senior Scholar at the University of Umeå in Umeå, Sweden, where she taught in the Department of History of Ideas.

 In 1979, she became Assistant Professor of Environmental History, Philosophy, and Ethics, at the University of California, Berkeley, Associate Professor in 1980, and Full Professor in 1986.
 She retired in 2018 and since then has been Professor of the Graduate School at UC Berkeley.

 Merchant has been a Guggenheim fellow; a Fulbright scholar; a two-time fellow at the Center for Advanced Study in the Behavioral Sciences, Stanford; a fellow at the National Humanities Center, Research Triangle Park, NC; a member of the Institute for Advanced Study, Princeton; and an American Association for the Advancement of Science fellow.
 She has presented over 360 lectures in the United States, Canada, Europe, Brazil, and Australia.
 There are over 230 reviews and discussions of books written by Carolyn Merchant.

 In 1971 Merchant was one of the first women to be invited to join the exclusive History of Science Dinner Club at Berkeley.